MaraniMatias/mdmath2html/README.md

 * `-f, --force` Ignore file format.
 * `-l, --level` Level for table of contents.
 * `-s, --silence` Does not display info in console.
-* `-off, --offLine` CSS/JS files linked to local user, by default using CDN.
+* `--offLine` CSS/JS files linked to local user, by default using CDN.

 ## Installation for your project.
 ```